 Up the stairs, down a hallway, and around a corner, I made my way to the back room at The Emerald.
 It was an intimate vibe from the start as two of the performers, Rhoneil and Graftician, personally greeted me when I entered.
 It was almost like we were in someone’s living room with the wood panelled walls, hung picture frames, and high back chairs, the kind my grandma used to have in her apartment.

 I sat at the bar, waiting for Sisters of Seance to start the show, when I noticed a pale blue glass skull staring at me.
-“It just showed up one day, and it’s super weird!” the Bartender said, as she saw me taking the skull’s picture.
-Looking back, it could’ve been foreshadowing for the oddities I would soon experience that night.
+“It just showed up one day, and it’s super weird!” the bartender said, as she saw me taking the skull’s picture.
+Looking back, it could’ve been foreshadowing for the oddities I would experience that night.